|

 County Down

-- IMAX theatres are renowned for their Canadian-based technology.
+- IMAX theatre.
+IMAX theatres are renowned for their Canadian based technology.

 Castle Espie, Strangford Lough.
 Perhaps "goose prints"